Wedding Reception Banner Made With a Cricut

 For the banner I made there were two styles of pennants each with 2 layers plus the appropriate letter.
 The MR MRS letters had a sage scalloped back piece with a printed piece on top.
 The outside hearts and the “&” had a white back piece and a lavender lacy layer on top.

-Step 1 – Create base layer of pennants in Design Space
+Step 1 – Create base layer of banner flag in Cricut Design Space

 - Open Design Space with a new project.